Indigenous business resources

 As a result, finding resources about Indigenous Peoples in Canada in the SFU Library Catalogue (and in most library catalogues and many databases) can be difficult and frustrating.
 Students may encounter subject terms such as Aboriginal, Indigenous, Native, and even Indian, as well as terms for specific Indigenous communities and nations such as Tsleil-Waututh Nation.

-Aside from any discussion of the appropriateness or accuracy of some of these terms, their sheer inconsistency is a barrier to good searching.
+Aside from any discussion of the appropriateness or accuracy of some of these terms, their sheer inconsistency is a barrier to effective searching.
 Librarians are working on cleaning this mess up, but since these are standard terms used across thousands of libraries, substantial changes will take some time.

 Background information